Al-ttaeeA/WizardOfCardonia/README.md

 ___________________________________________________________________________________________________________________________________________________________________

 ## Changelog

+### Early Access v0.3.3-alpha
+- Added actual progression with story and bosses
+- Added tutorial to help new players start out
+- 3 New boss type enemies that you might meet on your adventure
+ - The bosses use an advanced method of deciding the optimal action, with some randomization of course
+ - Each boss is more difficult than any enemy that preceded it, so be careful and play your cards strategically!
+- Many new card types, cards, items, and artifacts to help you in your adventure
+- Enjoy many new quality of life changes that enhance the user experience
+- MANY balance changes that make the game harder yet more funs

 ### Early Access v0.2.0-alpha
 - Added 40+ new cards with many new effects including but not limited to: